tldraw/tldraw/packages/tlstore/api-report.md

     removed: Record<IdOf<R>, R>;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "RecordType" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public
 export class RecordType<R extends UnknownRecord, RequiredProperties extends keyof Omit<R, 'id' | 'typeName'>> {
     constructor(